barbarer/py4e-int/_sources/strings/peer_int.rst

    :feedback_d: Try again. s[i:j] extracts characters beginning at s[i] and ending about not including s[j].
 Index -1 is the right 1 character.
 So 's' is not included.
    :feedback_e: Try again. s[i:j] extracts characters beginning at s[i] and ending about not including s[j].
 And the first index in a string is index 0.

-   What is the output of the following code?
+   What does the following code print?

    .. code-block:: python